rackerlabs/docs-developer-blog/_posts/2019-01-11-reminders-for-applying-oracle-cpu-patches.md

 1. The file synchronization in the prepare phase is only for the **APPL\_TOP**.

-   The logfiles we reviewed showed propagating file system changes from run **APPL\_TOP** to patch **APPL\_TOP**.
+   The log files we reviewed showed propagating file system changes from run **APPL\_TOP** to patch **APPL\_TOP**.

 2. After Weblogic patches were applied, `fs_clone` was not run before initiating